Jean-Philippe Pearson

-Jean-Philippe Pearson (born 1970) is a Canadian actor and screenwriter.
+Jean-Philippe Pearson (born 1970) is a Canadian actor, screenwriter and director.
 He is most noted as cowriter with Patrice Robitaille and Ricardo Trogi of the film Québec-Montréal (2002), for which they won the Jutra Award for Best Screenplay at the 5th Jutra Awards in 2003.

 He was also a Genie Award nominee for Best Original Screenplay at the 23rd Genie Awards for Québec-Montréal, and Jutra Award winner for Best screenplay for Québec-Montréal and Oliver Award winner for best comedy 2005 Dodging the Clock (Horloge biologique).

+He directed and wrote Bonheur des autres (film, 2011)|Le Bonheur des autres in 2011.